innolitics/rdm/rdm/base/software_plan.md

 - the integration tests adequately verify the software units{% if system.auditor_notes %} [62304:5.6.5 and 5.7.4]{% endif %}
 - all software requirements have been tested or otherwise verified{% if system.auditor_notes %} [62304:5.7.4.a and 5.7.4.b]{% endif %}
 - the software design specification is accurate and up-to-date
-- [Integration and System Testing Activity](#integration-and-system-testing) has been completed after the last change request was integrated, and a test record has been written{% if system.auditor_notes %} [62304:5.8.1]{% endif %}
+- [integration and system testing activity](#integration-and-system-testing) has been completed after the last change request was integrated, and a test record has been written{% if system.auditor_notes %} [62304:5.8.1]{% endif %}
 - the Release History Document is up-to-date and none of the anomlies result in unacceptable risk{% if system.auditor_notes %} [62304:5.8.2, 5.8.3, and 5.8.4]{% endif %}

 {# TODO: add details about 14971:7 and 8 #}